gthmsrnvs/DECO2017/README.md

 - **Sort Songs**: Allowing users to sort the songs by different criteria, such as title or artist, would improve the usability of the application.

-- **More Song Details**: Currently, only the title, artist, album, mood and rating of the song are tracked.
-Adding more details, such as genre or release date, would make the application more useful.
+- **Play songs**: Generating and providing a link to the song on YouTube or Spotify would allow users to listen to the song directly from the application.

 ---
 By Gautham Srinivas (gsri0828) for DECO2017 A3